CONTACT US NOW | (925) 932-0201

-Look at any newsstand or magazine rack, and you'll see headlines declaring that you're not having enough sex.
+If you look at any newsstand or magazine rack, you'll see headlines declaring that you're not having enough sex.
 Overlooking the fact that the magazine doesn't know you from the next guy, these stories are very good at grabbing your attention.

-Some men that come to me for treatment seem to have a sense of entitlement.
-They believe that they need sex 3 or 4 times a week in order to be “happy,” and I tell them it's important that we take some time to explore where an idea like that came from.
+Some men that come to me for sex addiction therapy seem to have a sense of entitlement.
+They believe that they need sex three or four times a week in order to be “happy.”
+And I tell them it's important that we take some time to explore where an unhealthy idea like that came from.

 If we round up the usual suspects, we would be looking at the following...

-Men who watch porn excessively, or men with a true porn addiction can have an extremely difficult time metering their expectations of what sex ought to be like.
+Men who watch porn excessively, or men with true sex and porn addictions, can have an extremely difficult time metering their expectations of what sex ought to be like.
 Since so much porn is made by men, for men, the emphasis behind these video clips is merely “getting off.”
-There is no thought whatsoever given to what their partner may enjoy, how a real woman might react to this scene playing out in an actual bedroom, or indeed who the partner even is.
+There is no thought whatsoever given to what their partner may enjoy, how a real woman might react to this scene playing out in an actual bedroom, or who the partner even is.

-Taking this mindset out into the world, and trying to apply it to one's own sex life is bound to leave men feeling unsatisfied, frustrated, and empty.
-So in a sense, they keep wanting more sex, because the sex they are having is not matching what they see in porn.
-There is no intimacy in porn, so there is no intimacy in the life of someone gripped by a porn addiction.
+Taking this mindset out into the world and trying to apply it to one's own sex life is bound to leave men feeling unsatisfied, frustrated, and empty.
+So in a sense, they keep wanting more sex, because the sex they are having is not measuring up to what they see in porn.
+There is no intimacy in porn, so there is no intimacy in the life of someone gripped by porn addictions.
 You can't get enough of what won't satisfy you.

 With bold letters screaming “How To Get More Sex,” “Hotter Sex Tonight,” or “Are You Having Enough Sex,” it's hard to ignore the way the media approaches sex in our society.
 It's something you are supposed to go out and “get,” and regularly at that.
 At least according to the magazines you see while standing in the checkout line at the grocery store.

 But I want you to think about the other things you see in the same space: candy, toys, overpriced soda – impulse items.
 That's exactly what these magazine headlines boil down to.
-They are using highly emotionally charged headlines attacking your sexual prowess, in the hopes that you'll feel insecure for a moment, and pay the $5 they're asking.
+They are using highly emotionally charged headlines attacking your sexual prowess in the hopes that you'll feel insecure for a moment and pay the $5 they're asking for their publication.

-Or perhaps it’s a news story on TV that's making you feel this way.
+Or perhaps a news story on TV that's making you feel this way.
 They're hoping you'll tune in to find out what's “wrong” with you.
 Same for clickable headlines online.
 It's all about selling you an idea.
-The problem for many men is that sex can be a very powerful idea.
+The problem for many men, whether they need sex addiction therapy or not, is that sex can be a very powerful idea.

-The foundation of your understandings of sex and intimacy begin when you are a child.
-If you were brought up in a family where your parents didn't display a positive, loving, and mutually respectful relationship to one another, you may have a very hard time doing that when you are older.
+The foundation of your understandings of sex and intimacy begins when you are a child.
+If you were brought up in a family where your parents didn't display a positive, loving, and mutually respectful relationship with one another, you may have a very hard time doing that when you are older.

-As a result of porn or sex addiction, the majority of the men I work with simply do not understand what a woman wants.
+As a result of porn or sex addictions, the majority of the men I work with simply do not understand what a woman wants.

 So what is this whole idea of “enough” sex, anyway?
 If the magazines are wrong, and porn is wrong, and your role models were wrong, who's left to turn to?

-Listen to what she has to say, and incorporate her wants and needs into your intimacy.
+Listen to what she has to say and incorporate her wants and needs into your intimacy.
 Let the sex fulfill you both.
-Let it be fun, and romantic, and meaningful.
+Let it be fun, romantic, and meaningful.